google/starlark-go/doc/spec.md

 ## Lexical elements

-A Skylark program consists of one or more modules.
+A Starlark program consists of one or more modules.
 Each module is defined by a single UTF-8-encoded text file.

-A complete grammar of Skylark can be found in [grammar.txt](../syntax/grammar.txt).
+A complete grammar of Starlark can be found in [grammar.txt](../syntax/grammar.txt).
 That grammar is presented piecemeal throughout this document in boxes such as this one, which explains the notation: